deathbeam/fw.php/README.md

-# Hobo MVC
-Hobo MVC is aiming to be super simple and super intuitive MVC framework.
-It is inspired by my personally favorite MVC framework, F3(fat free), but
+`less.php` is aiming to be super simple and super intuitive framework.
+It is inspired by my personally favorite framework, F3(fat free), but
-Hobo have only features what are barebone for MVC framework.
-Hobo core is built only on single php file.
+`less.php` have only features what are barebone for MVC framework. `less.php` core is built only on single php file.

 ## Table of Contents
 * [Installation](#installation)